:)…thanks again for ur help. I feel better – Texter

 Description of Text Line Volunteer Position

-Text Line Specialist duties: The volunteer will take incoming texts during their shifts, which are held on site.
-Shifts are from 4 to 7 hours between 4pm – 11pm.
-While on shift, volunteers will work as part of a team and have the support of a shift supervisor and other counselors.
+Text Line Volunteer duties: While on shift, volunteers will work as part of a team and have the support of a shift supervisor and other counselors while they are taking texts.
+We use a software platform provided by Educational Message Services to engage with texters – this means we are on a computer and not exhausting our thumbs on a tiny screen!
 Ideally, fully trained Text Line Volunteers will also assist in training new volunteers.

 Optional additional duties: Text Line Volunteers can assist with generating reports on text sessions, spreading the word about the service, researching youth issues for training purposes, and other projects as desired by the volunteer.

-*If the applicant is 21 and interested in being trained to also take Crisis Line calls, rather than just texts, they may want to consider applying for the Crisis Line Volunteer position: http://www.crisissupport.org/get-involved/volunteering/volunteer-faq/
+*If the applicant is 21 and interested in being trained to take Crisis Line calls, they may want to consider applying for the Crisis Line Volunteer position: http://www.crisissupport.org/get-involved/volunteering/volunteer-faq/

 Text Line Volunteer Qualities

-Openness to innovation, and continuous learning: The Text Line Program uses words on a screen to impart support and understanding, and to engage in suicide assessments and safety interventions.
-Texting is new within the field of suicide prevention, and we are constantly learning.
+Openness to innovation, and continuous learning: Texting is new within the field of suicide prevention, and we are constantly learning.
 Additionally, counseling via text can be harder than counseling via voice calls.
 Having a “beginner’s mind” is helpful to growing as a counselor even after training is done.

-Feedback: Feedback is a built in part of volunteering for the Text Line Program and volunteers should expect it, and be able to receive and respond to it.
+Feedback: Supportive feedback is a built in part of volunteering for the Text Line Program and volunteers should expect it, and learn to be comfortable receiving and responding to it.
 Text Line Volunteers are also encouraged to give feedback on how their training is or any other aspects of their experience in the program.